Analysis | The big recusal question at Ketanji Brown Jackson’s hearing

 The statement is certainly an acknowledgment of reality, given Democrats have the requisite 50 votes to confirm Jackson if they vote in unison.
 But it could also be read as a warning to Republicans not to get overzealous in trying to fight the nomination.
-Some Republicans have gone further than others in their party seem to be comfortable with, including by pitching Jackson as an affirmative-action hire and misleadingly going after her record on child pornography cases.
+Some Republicans have gone further than others in their party seem to be comfortable with, including by pitching Jackson as an affirmative action hire and misleadingly going after her record on child pornography cases.
 And there is precedent for nominations that won’t affect the balance of the court — as this one won’t — being somewhat sleepy affairs.

 But even if Republicans generally don’t try that hard to thwart Jackson’s nomination, what transpires this week will be important.
-And pretty high on the list of key issues is what she says about recusing herself in a key case involving the same issue Republicans have attacked her for: affirmative action.
+And pretty high on the list of key issues is what she says about recusing herself in a case involving the same issue Republicans have attacked her for: affirmative action.

-The Post’s Seung Min Kim recently recapped the very valid questions over whether Jackson will recuse herself from a huge upcoming case involving affirmative action policies at Harvard, where Jackson serves on the school’s governing board.
+The Washington Post’s Seung Min Kim and Ann E. Marimow recently recapped the very valid questions over whether Jackson will recuse herself from a huge upcoming case involving affirmative action policies at Harvard, where Jackson serves on the school’s governing board.
 And it’s not just Republicans signaling that a recusal might be appropriate.
-For those Republicans, though, the exercise could double as a way to get at questions about affirmative action without being seen as attacking Jackson personally or accusing her of being an affirmative-action hire herself.
+For those Republicans, though, the exercise could double as a way to get at questions about affirmative action without being seen as attacking Jackson personally or accusing her of being an affirmative action hire herself.

 As for whether they’ll get anywhere with it, that is less certain.
 And looming over the back-and-forths will be increasing questions about a conservative justice’s decision not to recuse himself from Jan.
 6-related cases, despite his own familial ties to the effort to overturn the election.